carteras/carteras/README.md

-Hi 👋 My name is Adam
+Hi 👋 My name is Adam.
 =====================

 nerd.geek.nerdwrangler.teacher
 ------------------------------

-😄 Pronouns

-* he/him
+he/him

-Former software developer and designer now classroom teacher teaching Cyber Security and Engineering in the ACT.
+I am a former software developer and designer, now a classroom teacher teaching Cyber Security and Engineering in the ACT.

 *   🌍 I'm based in Canberra, Australia

 ### Skills
 <p align="left">